RenpyRemix/multi-notify/explain_overview.md

 ```py
             for msg_info index msg_info[1] in notify_messages:
 ```
 The keyword `index` tells Ren'Py to identify the ATL and state within each iteration of the loop by that value.
 The value of each index should be unique and hashable, so a long float works nicely and explains why we went to the trouble of making sure they were unique earlier.
 When Ren'Py redraws a screen it will reuse old displayables in order to save time creating new surfaces.
-ATL and state relating to those displayables will also be reused rather than refreshed.
+The ATL and state relating to those displayables will also be reused rather than refreshed.
 This means that if "Notification #1" has long since faded away and Ren'Py decides to reuse that displayable for "Notification #21" it will be using #1's state.
-So, it would show the new notification at the end of its ATL cycle, faded away and shrunk to nothing, which we certainly do not want.
+So, it would show the new notification at the end of #1's ATL cycle, all faded away and shrunk to nothing, which we certainly do not want.
 Using `index` here, with a new unique value that does not match the value of old displayables ensures that each new notification starts its own ATL rather than using an expired/finished one.
 It makes it so it uses everything fresh.

 ```py